-Students are only allowed to begin the degree program during the Fall Semester of each year.
+Students are only allowed to begin the degree program during the Fall Semester of each year, therefore admissions are conducted for Fall terms only.
 Applications are reviewed by the HSD Executive Committee.
 The application deadline is December 1st for admission the following fall semester in order to be given priority for admissions and funding decisions.
 Late applications may be considered with PRIOR approval from the Degree Program Chair.